Skip to main content

 “Oh, the Suryapalian general?
 I would have him and his troops imprisoned.”
 Ishaan Dev shook his head.
 What he and Priyambada both didn’t anticipate was Mandakini Devi’s reaction.
 She kept begging and was even ready to fall at his feet to spare the general.

 “That will be good, let him have the chambers adjacent to hers and also limit his interactions outside.
 We can think of integrating his troops into the city jobs that don’t involve contact with the palace.
 Make sure they don’t have weapons.
-Give them odd jobs of Masonry for public buildings?
+Give them odd jobs in Masonry for public buildings?
 We can summon them into troops when we need them.”
 She sounded convincing.
-“That way we won’t be bothered about her safety as well as give a message on how we treat people like him who are willing to join us from the other side.”
-Ishaan Dev seemed convinced at her last suggestion and agreed.
+“That way we won’t be bothered about her safety, as well as give a message on how we treat people like him who are willing to join us from the other side.”
+Ishaan Dev seemed convinced by her last suggestion and agreed.
 Mandakini Devi heaved a sigh of relief.
-With dawn, she would shift into the inner palace, and see Shivanandan again.
+With dawn, she would shift into the inner palace and see Shivanandan again.

 “Sumedha’s letter indicated that her husband was not home.
-The messenger fell sick on the way here and the message was delayed since our spies already told us about the heir…” She frowned slightly as Ishaan Dev observed her pale face.
+The messenger fell sick on the way here, and the message was delayed since our spies already told us about the heir…” She frowned slightly as Ishaan Dev observed her pale face.
 “Where are they?
 Are they coming for a surprise attack on us?”
-Her voice trembled and Ishaan Dev knew she was getting triggered.
-He was unsure of her chain of thoughts and didn’t want to bring up the fateful day.
+Her voice trembled, and Ishaan Dev knew she was getting triggered.
+He was unsure of her chain of thought and didn’t want to bring up the fateful day.
 He cleared his throat and looked away a little uneasily.

 “Sashi informed me Ravi Varman is in Gandak with his new queen.
 There’s nothing to fear for Neelambargarh… yet…” He reassured her as Maharani Priyambada frowned.
 “He is taking a pleasure trip?
 Now?”
 She shook her head in disbelief.

-“What I believe is he is in Gandak awaiting a meeting with Chandramer and unaware that they have promised us help.”
-Ishaan Dev reassured Priyambada gently pulling her closer in the darkness of the bed chambers.
+“What I believe is that he is in Gandak awaiting a meeting with Chandramer and unaware that they have promised us help.”
+Ishaan Dev reassured Priyambada, gently pulling her closer in the darkness of the bed chambers.
 “I am tired, Priya.
 Let’s not talk of this just for the night?”
 Ishaan Dev’s voice trailed as Priyambada nodded understandingly.
-The thought of an impending attack didn’t leave her however even when she tried to distract herself with her husband’s love.
-If not Neelambargarh then where was Trishaan Dev going?
+The thought of an impending attack didn’t leave her, however, even when she tried to distract herself with her husband’s love.
+If not Neelambargarh, then where was Trishaan Dev going?
 She feared his actions more than Ravi’s.
 She needed to send her spies to find out.
 As they lay naked in the bed, Ishaan Dev sighed, feeling calm after so many days.
-The events of the day ran through his mind and a question emerged from his lips.
+The events of the day ran through his mind, and a question emerged from his lips.

 “Why did you do that?
 Trust the general with her security?”
 He swept away Priyambada’s hair, guarding his view of her, as she looked up at him.